“Mommy, is Jesus white?”

 Years ago, on a visit to the Holy Land, I was struck by images of Jesus interpreted by varied cultures.
 The Chinese gave him black hair and distinct eyes; African nations gave him chocolate and tan skin.
 On and on, different ethnic groups displayed Jesus as one of them, as someone who was for them.
 Because the Christian faith teaches that Jesus is a “personal Savior,” this should warm the hearts of Christians.
 That is, if we think it matters what color Jesus was.

 Being of Jewish descent, Jesus most likely did not resemble the white, blond baby characterized in many of our storybooks and Christmas images.
 My wise white friend engaged the teachable moment with her brown son by reinforcing Jesus’ Jewish culture, and together they have asked me to consider writing a Christmas story about a brown baby Jesus.
 Kids really are the best inspiration!

 Does color affect day-to-day life?

-Recently as I was shopping for makeup, I remembered as a young girl Fashion Fair was the one cosmetic company with a plethora of shades for chocolate skin.
+I was shopping for makeup recently when I remembered that as a young girl, Fashion Fair was the one cosmetic company with a plethora of shades for chocolate skin.
 There were no other options.
 Thankfully, times have changed.

-Yet, for white sisters, conversations like this are rarely, if ever considered.
+Yet, for white sisters, conversations like this are rarely if ever considered.
 The thought of having only one line of makeup to choose from seems foreign.
-Even in the purchase of Band-Aids, white women may think nothing of the reality that they are their skin color, and few stores carry a brand of skin tone diverse Band-Aids.
-Whiteness is the standard, and so anything else is “different”, another reason discussion about racial difference is considered a non-issue by many whites.
+Even in the purchase of Band-Aids, white women may think nothing of the reality that they are their skin color and few stores carry a brand of skin tone diverse Band-Aids.
+Whiteness is the standard, and so anything else is “different,” which is another reason discussion about racial differences is considered a non-issue by many whites.